dart-lang/sdk/runtime/vm/service/service.md

   //   FunctionType
   @Instance[] typeParameters [optional];

-  // The fields of this Instance.
+  // The (non-static) fields of this Instance.
+  //
+  // Provided for instance kinds:
+  //   PlainInstance
+  //   Record
   BoundField[] fields [optional];

   // The elements of a List or Set instance.